 Things to do & see

-It is impossible to list all the hundreds of sights and activities to do along this coast, so the best idea would be to take a daytrip to Costa Brava, here are some highlights not to be missed:
+It is impossible to list all the hundreds of sights and activities to do along this coast so we’ve listed some of our favourites for you to do on your next visit to this vibrant coastline:

 Empúries is an archaeological site near the town of L’Escala where you can find the remains of Ancient Greek and Roman settlements.
 It is the only archaeological site in the Iberian peninsula where there are remains of a Greek colony (Emporion).
 It is possible to reach the site from the town L’Escala which has connections by bus or train to Barcelona.
 The site is generally open 10 am – 6 pm but opens for longer during the summer months, check out the official website for up-to-date times and prices.